symblai/symbl-docs/async-api/overview/text/put-text.md

     },
     {
       "payload": {
         "content": "Hey Natalia, thanks for reaching out.
-I am connecting you with Steve who handles recruitements for us."
+I am connecting you with Steve who handles recruitments for us."
       },
       "from": {
         "userId": "mike@abccorp.com",